cisagov/get.gov/pages/domains/domains_moving.md

 You might be eligible for financial assistance from the U.S. Department of Homeland Security to help you move to .gov.

-Contact your [State Administrative Agency representative](https://www.fema.gov/grants/preparedness/about/state-administrative-agency-contacts) to ask about funding as part of the [Homeland Security Grant Program](https://www.fema.gov/grants/preparedness/homeland-security) or the [State and Local Cybersecurity Grant Program](https://www.cisa.gov/cybergrants).
+Contact your [State Administrative Agency representative](https://www.fema.gov/grants/preparedness/about/state-administrative-agency-contacts){.usa-link--external} to ask about funding as part of the [Homeland Security Grant Program](https://www.fema.gov/grants/preparedness/homeland-security){.usa-link--external} or the [State and Local Cybersecurity Grant Program](https://www.cisa.gov/cybergrants).

 ## Let us know how it goes

 How did your transition to .gov go?
 Is there anything we've missed in this list of things to think about?
 Did something work well in your organization that we didn't mention?
-[Let us know](#) or [suggest an edit to this page](#).
+[Let us know](../../contact/) or [suggest an edit to this page](https://github.com/cisagov/getgov-home){.usa-link--external}.